Visualizations: Diagrams, Maps, and Flows

 About the Projects

-A visualization reveals the core of an idea.
+A visualization reveals the core of a subject – be it a complete system or a single experience.
 It reduces complexity to the simplest form that is still meaningful.
-Here are several examples:

 Digital ecosystem diagram for a national consumer packaged goods company